Today we will be covering all things pockets and seams in our Floreat sewalong!

 Now line up the shoulders and pin in place.
 Sew 5/8″ from the raw edge and then finish your raw edges with your preferred method.

-(Again, your center back may or may not be sewn together at this point.
+(Again, your centre back may or may not be sewn together at this point.
 The order of these first few steps doesn’t really matter unless you are making a sleeveless version).

 If you’re making a blouse or dress without pockets: simply place your front and back together with right sides facing together.